Nubl1simo/dotfiles/README.md

 # dotfiles
-dotifle repository (mostly $HOME/.config/) of whatever i happen to be using.
+dotifle repository of whatever software i happen to be using.